 In Australia you can choose from various types of higher education providers, including government-funded universities, private universities, private providers offering industry-specific training, and specialists in on-line higher education delivery.
-The choices can be confusing, and it may help to consider questions such as:
+Currently there are 43 universities in Australia so the choices can be over-whelming.
+It may help to consider questions such as:

 - What work will I be qualified to do after completing this study?

 - What are the course fees, and do I have to pay the fees upfront?

 - Can I get government income support?

 - Where is the provider located?

 - Does it have student support services, including support for students with disability?

 - Will the qualification be recognised by employers?